 NPCC DER Impact Reporting

-In order to ensure the reliability and Resilience of the interconnected BES in Northeastern North America as DER continues to proliferate throughout the distribution systems within the NPCC Region, it is important to have a centralized DER impact reporting mechanism.
-The NPCC Regional Standard Committee (RSC) created an impact reporting form and process that allows entities to report DER impacts and to seek guidance regarding emerging issues and reliability risks that affect or could affect the reliable performance of the BES see Appendix A. The Word version of the below form resides on the NPCC website at:
+In order to ensure the reliability and Resilience of the interconnected BPS in Northeastern North America as DER continues to proliferate throughout the distribution systems within the NPCC Region, it is important to have a centralized DER impact reporting mechanism.
+The NPCC Regional Standard Committee (RSC) created an impact reporting form and process that allows entities to report DER impacts and to seek guidance regarding emerging issues and reliability risks that affect or could affect the reliable performance of the BPS see Appendix A. The Word version of the below form resides on the NPCC website at:

 BES Impact Reporting Form